-- Most stores are open seven days a week with shorter hours on Sunday. - It is OK to return merchandise you find unacceptable.
-Bring your receipt. - To save time, call stores on the phone or look up online for that store location to check prices and the availability of the merchandise.
+- ♦ Most stores are open seven days a week with shorter hours on Sunday. - It is OK to return merchandise you find unacceptable.
+Bring your receipt. - ♦ To save time, call stores on the phone to check prices and the availability of the merchandise.